go-chi/chi/README.md

 chi is just a http router that lets you decompose request handling into many smaller layers.
 Many companies including Pressly.com (of course) use chi to write REST services for their public APIs.
-But, REST is just a convention for managing state via HTTP, and there's a lot of other pieces required to write a complete client-server system.
+But, REST is just a convention for managing state via HTTP, and there's a lot of other pieces required to write a complete client-server system or network of microservices.

 Looking ahead beyond REST, I also recommend some newer ideas in the field coming from [gRPC](https://github.com/grpc/grpc-go), [nats](https://nats.io), [go-kit](https://github.com/go-kit/kit)